Dedicated Care for the Diagnosis and Treatment of Memory Disorders

 Loyola Medicine’s memory disorders clinic offers comprehensive, multidisciplinary care for the diagnosis and treatment of memory disorders.
 If you or a loved one has been experiencing memory loss, you want an accurate diagnosis as soon as possible.
 Loyola’s dedicated team will determine what is causing your symptoms and deliver the highest quality of care—from diagnosis to treatment and beyond.

 - Medical assessment, including a thorough physical exam and a detailed medical history

 - Neuropsychological evaluation

 Why Choose Loyola for Memory DIsorder Care?

 Loyola’s compassionate team understands that memory disorders can be life-changing not only for the patient, but also for family members.
-Our neurology and neurosurgery are nationally recognized.
+Our neurology and neurosurgery program has been ranked among top 30 programs in the country on U.S. News & World Report's 2019-20 Best Hospitals list.
 Loyola provides exceptional care in an academic setting, training future leaders in neurology and neurosurgery.